ParrotSec/documentation/src/en/what-is-parrot.md

 Originally developed as part of Frozenbox (a community forum by the same creator of Parrot), the effort has grown to include a community of open source developers, professional security experts, advocates of digital rights, and Linux enthusiasts from all around the globe.

 The project is headquartered in Palermo, Italy and governed by Parrot Security CIC, a community interest company registered in the UK.

+## Why "Parrot"? ##

+*Because it was born as a game, and every pirate of the seven seas needs a parrot on his shoulders if he wants to board the galleons with his crew of jailbird filibusters*.

 ### Who is it designed for ###